emmanuel-bv/iotedge-iva-nano/AtHomeWorkshopInstructions.md

         ```bash
         nmcli device wifi connect <ssid_name> password <password>
         ```

-- **An SSH client to connect your Jetson Nano**: The USB Device Mode terminal is limited because it does not support copy/paste.
-So to make it easier to go through the steps of this sample, open an SSH connection with your favorite SSH Client.

-    1. Find your IP address using the USB Device Mode terminal (your IP address is the "inet" one):

-        ```bash
-        /sbin/ifconfig eth0 | grep "inet" | head -n 1
-        ```

-    2. Make sure that your laptop is on the same network as yoru Jetson Nano device and open an SSH connection on your Jetson Device (password = `dlinano`):

-        ```bash
-        ssh dlinano@your-ip-address
-        ```

 - **VLC to view RTSP video streams**: To visualize the output of the Jetson Nano without HDMI screen (there is only one per table), we'll use VLC from your laptop to view a RTSP video stream of the processed videos.
 [Install VLC](https://www.videolan.org/vlc/index.html) if you dont have it yet.